3dcitydb/3dcitydb-docs/source/impexp/plugins/spreadsheet.rst

 Use the bounding box section to select an area of interest from which the selected features contained should be exported.
 Insert lower left and upper right coordinates of the bounding box or click on the map button to select the area from a map.
-Please refer to Chapter 5.2.2 for more details on the different options for specifying a bounding box.
+Please refer to :numref:`impexp_executing_database_operations_chapter` for more details on the different options for specifying a bounding box.